JohnJBarrett22/Coding-Dojo-Java/Java Spring/ProductsAndCategories/README.md

 ● In the products show page, allow users to add a category to a specific product.

-● In the categories show page, allow users to add a product to a specific category
+● In the categories show page, allow users to add a product to a specific category.